JulioOrdonezV/ecommerce-django/README.md

 # ecommerce-django #
-this is an demo application of an ecommerce site developed with python's Django framework, its purpose is to demonstrate how to process orders and payments using different payment gateways or web services (Stripe and Pagadito)
+this is a demo application for an ecommerce site developed with python's Django framework, its purpose is to demonstrate how to process orders and payments using different payment gateways or web services (Stripe and Pagadito)

 ###installation###